-Dual Employment - the employee actively maintains more than one employment relationship simultaneously during the course of the assignment (the employee works for two or more employers).
+• Dual Employment - the employee simulatenously maintains more than one active employment relationship during the course of the assignment (the employee works for two or more employers).

 In addition to these five main structures, multinational companies sometimes use other, less-popular structures.
-For example, in several European countries it is possible to use a "dormant contract" approach, whereby the employee's existing employment relationship is suspended for the duration of the foreign assignment, the employee is formally transferred to and becomes an employee of another company for the duration of the assignment, and then the employee's dormant contract is "revived" upon termination of the assignment and the employee's return to the original employer.
-Other possible structures include commuters, extended business travelers, putting the employee on a "leave of absence" for the duration of the assignment, or terminating the employee and then re-hiring the employee as an independent contractor.
-Secondment In the typical secondment scenario, the employee remains an employee of the home country employer ("Home Company") and is sent to the foreign jurisdiction to provide services for the benefit of the host country employer ("Host Company").
-Secondments under this scenario are sometimes referred to as "assignments" by some companies, although in principle the term "assignment" can refer to any period of time the expatriate works outside of the home country under any employment structure.
-Typical Secondment Structure
+For example, in several European countries it is possible to use a "dormant contract" approach whereby the employee's existing employment relationship is suspended for the duration of the foreign assignment, the employee is formally transferred to and becomes an employee of another company for the duration of the assignment and then the employee's dormant contract is "revived" upon termination of the assignment and the employee's return to the original employer.
+Other possible structures include commuters, extended business travelers, putting the employee on a "leave of absence" for the duration of the assignment or terminating the employee and then re-hiring the employee as an independent contractor.